eddmann/eddmann.github.io/content/posts/2026/2026-02-14-weeknotes-pwakit-hybrid-memory-and-executable-markdown/index.md

 I just talk.
 The compaction is intelligent enough that I don't see regressions even in long sessions with big architectural changes.
 The model maintains coherence across compaction boundaries in a way that feels seamless.
-I may be doing these big structural changes, splitting modules, reorganising tests - and the model tracks it all through compaction without missing a beat.
+I could be making big structural changes, splitting modules, reorganising tests - and the model tracks it all through compaction without missing a beat.

 ## Jeeves: Hybrid Memory and Multimodal

-I managed to spend alittle more time on [Jeeves](https://github.com/eddmann/jeeves) this week, building on the conversation I had with [TJ Miller](https://tjmiller.me/) about memory last week.
+I managed to spend a little more time on [Jeeves](https://github.com/eddmann/jeeves) this week, building on the conversation I had with [TJ Miller](https://tjmiller.me/) about memory last week.

 The biggest addition is the **long-term memory system** - a hybrid search index using SQLite.
 [FTS5](https://www.sqlite.org/fts5.html) handles keyword search, and [`sqlite-vec`](https://github.com/asg017/sqlite-vec) provides native vector similarity search using OpenAI embeddings.